 I used to oversell things.
 For example, if I loved a movie, I’d tell my friends how amazing it was and how much they were going to love it.
-By nature, I get really excited when I love something, and my gut instinct is to rave about it to everyone, and share my excitement.
+By nature, I get really excited when I love something, and my gut instinct is to rave about it to everyone, to call it “the best” and to share my excitement.
 But I’ve been somewhat tamed over the years.
 I’ve learned that when you recommend something too highly, there’s always the chance that people will expect too much and be disappointed.
 I’ve also been told (mainly by my teenagers) that not everybody likes to be told how much they’re going to love something.
 So I will resist saying what I’d like to say about these Thai coconut BBQ ribs (wink, wink) and just say that I discovered the recipe in Bon Appetite magazine in 1995, and haven’t stopped making them since.

 One of the many excellent features of this recipe is that you can do all of the messy, difficult work the day before: the ribs are cut apart, steamed, and marinated in the fridge overnight.
 Then all you have to do is throw them on the grill for a few minutes to brown them before serving.
 There is a wonderful harmony of many complex flavors in the sauce – a quality that is prized in Thai Cuisine.
-Credit for this delicious combination of flavors goes to Bon Appetite – I’ve tweaked the recipe only a tiny bit, adding jalapeño peppers for some bite, a tad more shallots, and an oven-steaming method for those who don’t have a stove-top steamer.
+Credit for this delicious BBQ Ribs recipe goes to Bon Appetite – I’ve tweaked the recipe only a tiny bit, adding jalapeño peppers for some bite, a tad more shallots, and an oven-steaming method for those who don’t have a stove-top steamer.

 Lemongrass is a tropical plant that’s very popular in Thai cooking.
 It adds an indescribably exotic, lemony flavor to a recipe.
 If you’ve never used it before, it can be challenging to figure out.
 The outer shell is very hard.
 But there are many layers and each one you peel off exposes one that is more tender underneath.
 Look for a firm long stalk.
 Cut off the lower root end and a few inches of the thin pointy end.
 Peel off one or two tough outer layers along the stalk.
 Then slice it with a sharp knife.
 It’s extremely stringy and fibrous inside, so you’ll need a food processor or blender to further break it up.